Anshika-Jain0010/Deepfake_Detection/README.md

 -Navigate to the folder where main.py is saved.
 -Run the program using:python

-Name: Shivansh Gupta
+Name: Anshika Jain
-Registration No:  25BAI11077
+Registration No:  25BCE10112